martgil/numb-sms-api/README.md

 Link to the API: https://numb-sms.herokuapp.com

 ## Usage
-JSON parameters are used to communicate with API server.
+JSON parameters are used to communicate with the API server.

 Please refer to the following endpoint below: